everythinginmoderation2/forked-bd-codealong-6-2-generics-recommender-starter/README.md

 We want to use a combination of the provided `MostRecentlyUsed` and `ReadOnlyDAO` to build our `PrimeVideoRecommender` class.
-Let's learn more about these existing classes from the class diagram `PrimeVideoRecommender.puml` in `src/com/amazon/ata/generics/classroom/recommender` and their JavaDocs in `JAVADOC.md`.
+Let's learn more about these existing classes from the class diagram `PrimeVideoRecommender.puml` in `src/com/amazon/ata/generics/recommender` and their JavaDocs in `Javadocs`.
 Discuss with your group how you think the `PrimeVideoRecommender` will use these classes.

 What types will you want to use for the generics in `PrimeVideoRecommender`?